Students Rights and Responsibilities Handbook

 400 Maryland Avenue SW, Washington, DC 20202

-5. The right to obtain a copy of the District’s policies with regard to student education records, including a statement of how copies of these policies may be obtained and where they are located.
+- The right to obtain a copy of the District’s policies on student education records, including a statement of how copies of these policies may be obtained and where they are located.

 Directory Information